gicait/DL-for-satellite-image-analysis/README.md

 Pre-requisites for this course are as follows,

   * Basics of Python programing with Numpy
-  * Familiar with basics of satellite image analysis (remote sensing)
-  * Basic knowledge and theoretical understanding about machine learning
+  * Understanding with linear algebra and other basic mathematics is a plus here

 ## Acknowledgements